Australian Government's Country Origin Labelling Reforms for food sold in Australia

 Changes to labelling requirements for imported foods with some Australian ingredients packed in Australia

-The department has identified that an amendment to Section 22 of the Information Standard is required to reflect the policy intent adopted by Australian governments, namely for a very narrow range of foods, made in a single overseas country with at least some Australian ingredients, which are subsequently packed in Australia.
+The department has identified that an amendment to Section 22 of the Information Standard is required to reflect the policy intent adopted by Australian governments.
+The amendment would mainly affect a very narrow range of foods made in a single overseas country, which are subsequently packed in Australia.

 Amendment to the safe harbour defences under the Australian Consumer Law